 Liquidity stress tests are intended to ensure the Firm has sufficient liquidity under a variety of adverse scenarios, including scenarios analyzed as part of the Firm's resolution and recovery planning.
-Stress scenarios are produced for the Parent Company and the Firm's material legal entities on a regular basis and ad hoc stress tests are performed, as needed, in response to specific market events or concerns.
-Liquidity stress tests assume all of the Firm's contractual obligations are met and take into consideration varying levels of access to unsecured and secured funding markets, estimated non-contractual and contingent outflows and potential impediments to the availability and transferability of liquidity between jurisdictions and material legal entities such as regulatory, legal or other restrictions.
-Liquidity outflow assumptions are established across a range of time horizons and currency dimensions, and contemplate both market and idiosyncratic stress.
+Stress scenarios are produced for JPMorgan Chase & Co. ("Parent Company") and the Firm's material legal entities on a regular basis and ad hoc stress tests are performed, as needed, in response to specific market events or concerns.
+Liquidity stress tests assume all of the Firm's contractual financial obligations are met and take into consideration; varying levels of access to unsecured and secured funding markets, estimated non-contractual and contingent cash outflows and potential impediments to the availability and transferability of liquidity between jurisdictions and material legal entities such as regulatory, legal or other restrictions.
+Liquidity outflow assumptions are modeled across a range of time horizons and currency dimensions and contemplate both market and idiosyncratic stresses.
 As a result, these internal stress outflow assumptions may differ from the outflow assumptions prescribed in the LCR rule.